- Accountancy & Bookkeeping

 · details of your preferences in relation to newsletters and marketing;

 Not all of this information is relevant or will need to be held in all cases, the information required will depend on the services we are providing to the client, what your connection is to the client, your risk profile and that of the client.
-Should you attend one of our offices for a meeting in any capacity, we will retain your name and contact details for the purpose of Covid-19 contact tracing.

 How do we collect your personal data?

 We may obtain information from you when you contact us by email, telephone, post or via our website or social media channels.
 Personal data will generally be collected direct from you as part of our client take on process and then on an ongoing basis throughout the course of our relationship.
 If we need to hold your personal data as you are connected to a client i.e. as a director of a client company, we may request your personal data via our primary contact or another person associated with the client through ownership or control.
 There may also be situations where we deal with a third party or introducer who, acting on the instructions of our client or potential client, provides some or all of this information on your behalf.
 We may also hold personal data obtained through public source searches i.e. internet searches, company registry searches and searching against paid for databases.
 We also obtain information and client preferences and interests via client surveys and other marketing activities.

 If you choose not to provide us with the information that we ask you for, we might not be able to provide you with the service requested.

 We may process your personal data for the purposes of providing the services requested by our client and to comply with our legal obligations.
 This may include processing your personal data where you are an employee, subcontractor, supplier, customer of our client or otherwise associated.

 We may process your personal data for the purposes of our own legitimate interests provided that those interests do not override any of your own interests, rights and freedoms which require the protection of personal data.
 This includes processing for marketing, risk management, business development, statistical, website administration and management purposes.